Alabama Republican Party: Republican dominance (2010–present)

 The GOP has won six consecutive races for attorney general dating back to 1994.
 Six of the eight seats on the State Board of Education have elected Republicans.
 The Alabama Supreme Court, State Appeals Courts, and the rest of the state judiciary are moving decisively to Republican dominance.
 All nine Supreme Court justices and the ten judges who sit on the two statewide appellate courts are all Republicans.
 The partisan line-up of Circuit Judges following the 2016 general election consists of 82 Republicans and 66 Democrats.
 However, the Democrats judgeships are increasing limited to urban area as 34 of their 66 judgeships are in just Jefferson and Montgomery counties, while the GOP judgeships are spread among 38 different counties.
 As of October 2017, the GOP has a majority on the district courts with 62 seats to the Democrats 42.
 It is all the more dramatic when one considers that there were less than one half dozen GOP judges in Alabama prior to 1986.

 As of March 1, 2016, of the 351 county commissioners in Alabama's 67 counties, the partisan breakdown is 183 Republicans and 168 Democrats.
 37 Courthouses had Republican majority County Commissions, 28 had Democratic majorities, and 2 were evenly split.
 Of Alabama's 67 elected county school boards, the breakdown of seats heading into the 2016 General Election is 201 Republicans and 172 Democrats.
 However, the GOP has a majority on 33 of those boards and the Democrats also have a majority on 33 with one remaining board being evenly split in Pike County.

 Party chairman and officers

-The chairman of the Alabama Republican Party is John Wahl of Limestone County.
-He was elected without opposition on February 27, 2021, at the Winter Meeting of the Party in Montgomery, Alabama.
-He had served the prior two years as Senior Vice Chairman.
-He was succeeded as Senior Vice Chairman by John Skipper of Mobile County who was elected immediately following Wahl's election.
+The chairperson of the Alabama Republican Party is Scott Stadthagen, who was elected at a party meeting on March 7, 2026.

 The secretary of the Alabama Republican Party also elected on February 27, 2021, is Carol Jahns of Prattville Autauga County.
 She succeeded Josh Dodd of Lauderdale County who served a single two-year term in the post.
 The party treasurer is Sallie Bryant of Jefferson County who has held the post since mid-2017 and was re-elected in both 2019 and 2021.
 The longest-serving chairman in state party history was Claude O. Vardaman of Birmingham, who held the post for twenty years from 1942 to 1962.
 The first chairman of the Alabama GOP was John C. Keffer (1867) of Montgomery, who was an agent for the Freedmen's Bureau.